andrew/ultimate-awesome/README.md

 - [awesome-chemistry](https://github.com/brandonhimpfen/awesome-chemistry) - A curated list of resources for chemistry, spanning theory, computation, laboratory tools, open datasets, cheminformatics, molecular modeling, and learning materials across organic, inorganic, physical, analytical, and materials chemistry.
 - [awesome-e-government](https://github.com/brandonhimpfen/awesome-e-government) - A curated list of tools, platforms, policies, and projects that enable digital transformation in public services and governance.
 - [awesome-github-actions](https://github.com/brandonhimpfen/awesome-github-actions) - A curated list of high-quality resources, actions, tools, and workflows for GitHub Actions.
+- [awesome-headless-cms](https://github.com/brandonhimpfen/awesome-headless-cms) - A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
 - [awesome-iot](https://github.com/brandonhimpfen/awesome-iot) - A curated list of awesome Internet of Things (IoT) frameworks, platforms, tools, libraries, and resources.
+- [awesome-jamstack](https://github.com/brandonhimpfen/awesome-jamstack) - A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
 - [awesome-mongodb](https://github.com/brandonhimpfen/awesome-mongodb) - A curated list of awesome libraries, tools, frameworks, and resources for MongoDB, a NoSQL document database designed for modern application development.
 - [awesome-multimodal-ai](https://github.com/brandonhimpfen/awesome-multimodal-ai) - A curated list of models, tools, libraries, datasets, and resources for multimodal AI.
 - [awesome-mysql](https://github.com/brandonhimpfen/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.
 - [awesome-npm](https://github.com/brandonhimpfen/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
 - [awesome-ruby](https://github.com/brandonhimpfen/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
+- [awesome-web-accessibility](https://github.com/brandonhimpfen/awesome-web-accessibility) - A curated list of awesome resources, tools, and tips to improve web accessibility.
 - [awesome-web-development](https://github.com/brandonhimpfen/awesome-web-development) - A curated list of frameworks, libraries, tools, browsers, developer platforms, documentation resources, and learning materials for modern web development.
 - [awesome-camel-k](https://github.com/BTDevelop/awesome-camel-k) - An Awesome List of Camel K resources to help you stay informed and secure! 🐫 + ☁️ .
 - [awesome-computational-design](https://github.com/CameronBrooks11/awesome-computational-design) - Awesome open source computational design tools.